🎯 Bottom Line Up Front

 Pre-Application Preparation

-- Regular monitoring: Maintain consistent medical and therapy appointments
+- Maintain consistent medical and therapy appointments

-- Professional guidance: Work with brokers experienced in mental health underwriting
+- Work with specialized brokers

 Success Strategy